cpacker/MemGPT/memgpt/local_llm/README.md

 <details>
  <summary><h2>🙋 Adding support for new LLMs + improving performance</strong></h2></summary>

-⁉️ When using open LLMs with MemGPT, **the main failure case will being your LLM outputting a string that cannot be understood by the MemGPT**.
+⁉️ When using open LLMs with MemGPT, **the main failure case will be your LLM outputting a string that cannot be understood by MemGPT**.
 MemGPT uses function calling to manage memory (eg `edit_core_memory(...)` and interact with the user (`send_message`), so your LLM needs generate outputs that can be parsed into MemGPT function calls.

 ### What is a "wrapper"?